mauritssilvis/darts/cli/java/README.md

 ##### The dartboard type

 By default, the `darts checkouts` subcommand generates checkout tables for the London dartboard.
-You can change the dartboard type using the `-b` or `--board` option.
+You can change the dartboard type using the `-b` and `--board` options.
 This option has the following possible values:

 - `London` for the London dartboard (default);